The difference between share options and shares for small businesses

 Where a company share option plan is a good idea

-If you have big plans, maybe some investment already and a team of people who you want to give shares to, a share option plan or the EMI share options way of issuing shares could be good for you.
+If you have big plans, maybe some investment already, and a team of people who you want to give shares, a share option plan or the EMI share options way of issuing shares could be good for you.
 But your plans will need to be pretty big to make it worthwhile for your staff.

 Learn from my experience at a tech company

-- It would have cost a whole lot of money for lawyers and we would rather have spent on developing the company.
-We paid for a new programmer for a year with the legal fees we saved
+• The paperwork would have cost a whole lot of money for lawyers.
+We preferred to spend this on developing the company.
+We paid for a new developer for a year with the legal fees we saved.

-- It would have taken up quite a bit of my time as Operations Director when I should have been working on building the business
+• Talking to the lawyers and working out the best way to do it would have taken up quite a bit of my time as Operations Director when I should have been working on building the business.

-- It didn’t offer any real benefit to staff, as although we were growing fast, we didn’t know if we’d ever become big enough for a floatation.
+• It didn’t offer any real benefit to staff, as although we were growing fast, we didn’t know if we’d ever become big enough for a floatation or a sale.

-The last of these is the big one for staff.
+The last of these is the big consideration in a share option scheme for staff.

 Can staff sell their shares later?

-If you give staff stock options, these are only attractive if they can sell their shares later and make a sweet bundle of cash.
-This is the bit that you hear about people who worked for Google or one of the big tech companies which have floated on the stock exchange, and they got stock options.
-These particular staff members would then be able to sell their shares on the open market years later because they had shares in a public company.
+If you give staff share options, this is only attractive if they can sell their shares later and make a sweet bundle of cash.
+This is the bit that you hear about people who worked for Google or one of the big tech companies which have floated on the stock exchange and got stock options.
+These staff members at Google would then be able to sell their shares on the open market years later because they had shares in a public company.

-It’s only when your company floats on, say, AIM in the UK, that people can publicly sell their shares on the open market to anyone who wants to buy them.
-If your company is likely (or you want to) remain in private hands, your staff will only be able to sell their shares to you (the owner) or the company.
+It’s only when your company floats on the stock exchange that people can publicly sell their shares on the open market to anyone who wants to buy them.
+If your company is likely to remain private, your staff will only be able to sell their shares to you (the owner) or the company.
 In fact, you’ll have written this into their shareholder’s agreement.
-And if you don’t have the cash to buy them, or you don’t want to, the shares are worthless until you sell the company.
+And if you don’t have the cash to buy them, or you don’t want to, the shares and the share options are worthless to the employees until you sell the company.

 What about when you sell the company?

 I often work with business owners who are aiming to grow their company to sell it in 5 or 10 years’ time.
-Having a share option scheme can be a little bit of a complication when you come to sell because you’re not selling the whole company outright.
-But having staff with share options or additional shareholders wouldn’t stop anyone buying your company if they wanted it, as long as all the paperwork is done correctly.
+Having a share option scheme can be a little bit of a complication when it comes to selling the business because you’re not selling the whole company outright.
+Having staff with share options or additional shareholders wouldn’t stop anyone from buying your company if they wanted it, as long as all the paperwork is done correctly.
+But be aware that there is more paperwork to handle at that time.

 Advantages and disadvantages of a share option scheme vs shares